diyaanna06/PersonaParse/README.md

 - Extracts persona-specific sections from multiple PDFs
 - Ranks sections by importance using semantic similarity
 - Performs subsection-level analysis for fine-grained insights
 - Presents the analyzed and structured results with details such as page number, document name, and refined text to the user
 - Fully offline operation with no network dependency

 ## Key Features

 - Persona-based content analysis: Adapts extraction dynamically based on the user’s role and task.
 - Importance ranking: Uses semantic similarity to prioritize the most relevant sections.
 - Multi-document processing: Efficiently analyzes multiple PDFs or predefined collections in a single run.

-- Structured output visualization: Presents analyzed results including document name, page number, and refined text , directly to the user in a clean, organized interface.
+- Structured output visualization: Presents analyzed results including document name, page number, and refined text, directly to the user through a clean, organized interface.
 - Offline & CPU-efficient: Fully functional without internet access and optimized to run smoothly on standard hardware.

 ## How It Works